 - It also allows you to identify workforce risks to avoid problems that might lead to resignation or termination.

-- Big data culture analytics can forecast employees’ potential for success in their position and within your corporate culture.
+- Data culture analytics can forecast employees’ potential for success in their position and within your corporate culture.